portfolio-performance/portfolio-help/docs/en/reference/file/import.md

 PP employs a wizard to lead you through the import process, consisting of three steps.
 At each step, you are required to furnish additional information.

 **Step 1**.
 Start with the menu `File > Import > CSV files (comma-separated values)`, navigate to the correct folder and select the appropriate CSV file.
-Only files with the extension `CSV` are displayed (step 1).
+Only files with the extension `CSV` are displayed.

 A CSV file is simply a text file.
 The first line contains the names of the fields (columns); separated by a marker such as a comma.
 The second and following lines contain the data, also separated by a marker.
 The number and type of fields the file should contain, depend on the type of import.
 The names in the heading can be freely chosen, although it is preferable for them to match PP's internal usage, as it simplifies the mapping process (associating each column with its corresponding field in PP).
 The printout of a CSV file in Table 1 (see below) comprises two fields or columns and four lines of data that could be utilized for importing historical prices.

 In **step 2** of the wizard, you need to select the appropriate import type or template by clicking on the drop down box (see Figure 3).
 PP distinguishes between 5 types of import: `Account Transactions`, `Portfolio Transactions`, `Securities`, `Historical Quotes`, and `Securities Account`.
 These templates are discussed in detail below.
 You also need to decide about the following options.

 - *Delimiter*: PP will probably choose the correct delimiter; in this case a semicolon.
 Other possibilities include comma and the tab symbol.
-- *Encoding*: 'strange' characters in the output table indicate a mismatch between the chosen encoding and the source file encoding.
+- *Encoding*: "strange" characters in the output table indicate a mismatch between the chosen encoding and the source file encoding.
 There are numerous possibilities, and the correct choice depends on the application used to create the file.
+A good choice is likely `UTF-8` or `Windows-1250`.
 - *First line contains header*: enable this option if the first line of your CSV contains field  labels.
 - *Skip lines*: sometimes the CSV-file contains irrelevant information in the first few lines.
 You can skip them with this option.
 - *Mapping fields*: PP needs to determine the corresponding columns for its internal fields.
 If PP recognizes a field, it will be indicated by a message `-> 'Field'` in the second row of the output; otherwise, a message `Double click here` will appear (see Figure 3).
 To associate a column with an internal PP field, double-click on the second line.
 You can then choose from the available fields.
 If you don't want to associate a field, select the `---` option.
 PP will then ignore this column.
 To change the format of a column, e.g. Date format of a date, double-click on the name in the second line.